hkzlab/MiniPerformerPlus/README.md

 This board has not been tested (yet) in an encased original Mac Plus.
 I expect it to fit mostly fine, provided that the correct pin length is used and the slanted ram doesn't clash with it, but be warned that You're on your own for now, and encouraged to let me know if it worked out for you.

-### Ordering the boards

-You can order the board for this project at [PCBWay](https://TODO) and support me or download the gerbers and have them printed wherever you like!!!

-Just remember to read the **Known Issues** section!

 ## Features

 - Relatively easy to build, with socketed PLCC ICs